 3. Have a Master Calendar

 Have a large wall-sized calendar at your home.
-Encourage your kid to list down important tasks.
+Encourage your kid to make their own calendar where they can list down important tasks.
 They can be exam dates, extracurricular activities, major events at home and school, and due dates for projects.
 As a parent, include family commitments and your important dates here.
 This will help you to keep track of your kid’s activity and it will help avoid a scheduling conflict.

 4. Keep Organized Folders